See events listing below for Michaelmas 2022 Programme

 Dates and times:14:30-16:30, Fridays of Weeks 1, 3, 5 and 7.

 Venue: Hybrid event, in-person (Littlegate House Suite 1) or Zoom.
 To sign up for this seminar either in-person or via Zoom please email firstname.lastname@example.org

 This seminar is an opportunity for University of Oxford graduate students from all departments whose work has an applied ethics dimension to join a practical and medical ethics seminar group led by researchers from the Oxford Uehiro Centre for Practical Ethics.

 Each week, for the first hour of the seminar, one of the researchers will introduce a key topic in Practical or Medical Ethics, referencing various texts.

-During the second hour of the seminar students will be given the opportunity to present draft papers or thesis chapters for constructive comments and discussion with other graduate students, led by Dr Rebecca Brown.
+During the second hour of the seminar students will be given the opportunity to present works in progress, draft papers or thesis chapters for constructive comments and discussion with other graduate students, led by Dr Rebecca Brown.

-The topics to be covered in Michaelmas Term 2021 is as follows:
+The teaching topics to be covered in Michaelmas Term 2022 are as follows: